What is cancer rehabilitation?

 Why is cancer rehabilitation a good choice?

-ReVital physical, occupational and speech therapists are experts at treating the physical impairments and functional limitations that can often result from cancer treatment.
-Our therapists have all completed comprehensive cancer rehabilitation education programs, based on the nation’s most available evidence and current best practices.
+ReVital's highly skilled and certified physical, occupational and speech therapists are experts at helping individuals overcome the vast array of cancer treatment-induced issues.
+Our therapists have completed a comprehensive cancer rehabilitation education program and are taught the nation's latest evidence-based best practices.

 Multiple types of rehabilitation therapists may be involved in your care.

 Physical therapists, or P.T.s, typically address issues with pain, strength, balance, deconditioning, lymphedema and pelvic floor problems (incontinence, sexual dysfunction).
 They can treat issues with all parts of the body, including joints, muscles and nerves to name a few.

 Occupational therapists, or O.T.s, typically address issues with the upper body and sometimes the neck.
 They focus on improving activities of daily living, or ADLs, such as bathing, dressing and feeding.
 O.T.s also focus on cognitive issues such as forgetfulness or concentration.
 Often times the numbness and tingling that can result from chemotherapy is managed by specialized O.T.s known as hand therapists, or certified hand therapists (CHTs).
 In some settings, lymphedema and pelvic floor problems are managed by specially trained O.T.s.